Acova/fruits-and-vegetables/README.md

 Sending GET on `/fruit/{id}` or `/vegetable/{id}`, and changing the {id} by a fruit or vegetable id will return the details of a specific fruit or vegetable.

+For both GET endpoints, you can specify the param `unit` with the value `kg` to get the quantity in Kilograms.
+The default value will be grams.

 Sending POST on `/fruit` or `/vegetable`, and including in the body a JSON like this:
 ```json
 {